Age: 3 years

 Emma has hydrocephalus resulting in ventrolateral strabismus and impaired vision.
 She must be monitored for increased symptoms.
 She must remain on daily omeprazole and prednisone and treated as directed by a veterinarian.
 Emma must wear a harness when going for walks, never a collar or choke chain.

 Emma has severe allergies and must remain on a Farmina diet, and regular cytopoint shots.
 She has a history of skin infections and must have regular medicated baths.
 She is allergic to feathers so she must avoid feather pillows and down blankets.
 Emma has a history of ear infections that must be monitored for recurrence.
 Her left ear is cauliflowered.
 Emma has a history of urinary tract infections that must be monitored for recurrence.
+She is unlikely to be completely housetrained, though her foster mom has found that a religious schedule has reduced indoor accidents to once every few days.

 Emma was treated for heartworm 10.2017.
 She has a II/VI heart murmur.
 An echocardiogram on 04.18.2018 revealed heart function within normal limits.